mahiro/local-apache/README.md

 ## Troubleshooting

+If the web server does not start up, check the output of `./bin/apachectl` or the content of `./logs/error.log` to see if there are any error messages.

+In order to adjust the configuration, it is recommended to create a file named `./conf/include/local.conf` and add your own lines.

 ### AH00534: httpd: Configuration error: No MPM loaded.

 Add an MPM module.
 E.g.

     LoadModule mpm_prefork_module modules/mod_mpm_prefork.so

 ### AH00136: Server MUST relinquish startup privileges before accepting connections.
-Please ensure mod_unixd or other system security module is loaded.
+Please ensure mod\_unixd or other system security module is loaded.

 Add `mod_unixd`: